- Home

 - 4Keep separate from steel cans (aluminum is non-magnetic)

-- 5Store in dry area to prevent oxidation
+- 5Store in a dry area to prevent oxidation

 - Curbside recycling